tkellehe/noodel/README.md

 ---

 Since the language is for challenges visit the [issues page](https://github.com/tkellehe/noodel/issues) and post challenges where _Noodel_ was used.
 This will allow others to learn how to _Noodel_ as well as notice features that could be added to assist with challenges ([Learn more](docs/posting_challenges.md)).
 This language is still under construction and since I like to do code for _Noodel_ from the online editor things may randomly break, features disappear/change, zero comments made on commits, or random issues appear for myself.
-There also is an editor designed for _Noodel_ that utilizes its _JavaScript_ parser [here](https://tkellehe.github.io/noodel/editor.html).

 ## Introduction